mcrowe/pgup/README.md

 # pgup

-Simple SQL server for postgres
+Simple SQL server for postgres.

+This is a basic script that allows you to make http requests directly to a local database.
+Useful for creating local reports that run on a browser.

 ## Usage

-> npm install @mcrowe/pgup --save
+> npm install -g @mcrowe/pgup

+> pgup [database_url]

 ## Development